South Florida rapper Yung Miami hosts ‘Spend Dat Gas Giveaway’ to give back to the community - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “I really have to budget because my job don’t pay that much, but I’m making do.
 This is really a blessing, and I really appreciate everyone who put this together,” said Ava Haynes.

-“I still have to go to work, I still have to drop and pick up my son from school, so nothing has changed other than the price of gas and more money I have to spend,” said Tanya Lopez.
+“I still have to go to work, I still have to drop and pick up my son from school, so nothing has changed other than the price of gas and more money I have to spend.
+It takes the strain off the pocket, this can actually go to food or something else I may need,” said Tanya Lopez.

 The giveaway was organized through Caresha Gives.